-PAN works to facilitate, support and build participatory evaluation initiatives and partnerships that address HIV, HCV and and related issues in BC and across Canada.
+PAN works to facilitate, support and build participatory evaluation initiatives and partnerships that address HIV, HCV and related issues in BC and across Canada.
 PAN works within a participatory and community-based evaluation framework.
-In other words, we work to build strong partnerships with key stakeholders, including people with lived experience, community-based organizations, health system decision-makers, and academics across the HIV and HCV sectors.
+In other words, we work to build strong partnerships with key stakeholders, including people with lived experience, community-based organizations, health system decision-makers and academics across the HIV and HCV sectors.

 If you have an evaluation or program science research idea, we can help.
 Contact Janice Duddy, our Director of Evaluation and Community-Based Research for more information.
-PAN’s Evaluation work is made possible through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.
+PAN’s Evaluation work is made possible in part through our partnership with and funding from the CIHR Centre for REACH in HIV/AIDS.

 For helpful links and tools, see our Evaluation Resources page.